 The ACM Special Interest Group for Design of Communication provides a forum for researchers and practitioners of the design of communication, including information architecture, information design, user assistance, help, and documentation (traditional and user-contributed) as well as technology that supports and enhances communication, including blogs, forums, chat, and wikis.

 The SIG fosters the study and publication of processes, methods, and technologies for communicating, designing, developing, and delivering these artifacts.
-Members include technical communication professionals, usability specialists, information architects, software engineers, educators, researchers, web designers, system developers, computer scientists, information technology professionals, and managers responsible for researching, producing, and/or supervising the creation of user interfaces, information architecture, technical materials, websites, and social media.
+Members include technical communication professionals, content strategists, usability specialists, information architects, software engineers, educators, researchers, web designers, system developers, computer scientists, information technology professionals, and managers responsible for researching, producing, and/or supervising the creation of user interfaces, information architecture, content, websites, and social media.

 The mission of SIGDOC includes:

 - encouraging interdisciplinary problem solving related to the [user-centered] design, development, and delivery of informational communication

 - promoting the application of theory to practice by connecting member contributions from research and industry

 - studying and encouraging emerging modes of communication across organizations

 - promoting the professional development of communication strategists, architects, planners, and designers

 - providing avenues for publication of research and exchange of best practices